GregSutcliffe/delve/README.md

 No more delving into boxes full of paper!
 Delve is strongly inspired/influenced by [OpenDIAS](http://opendias.essentialcollections.co.uk).

-Delve is under initial development, and can't do very much yet, but you can view the TODO section for some of the things we have planned.
+Delve is under initial development, but its core functionality of scanning, storing and later finding documents works.
+You can view the Issues for some of the things we have planned.

-# TODO

-## Needs tests

-* models for Page and Scanner
-* find and scan from local scanner
-* display stored images

-## Short term goals

-* Make it look better
-* Add settings system
-  * Global
-    1. Scans location
-    2. Default Scanner
-  * Per-Scanner
-    1. Scan Resolution
-    2. Greyscale vs colour
-* Quick Acquire via default scanner

-## Longer term

-* Import from image
-* import from pdf
-* Rotate images
-* OCR images

-* Model for Document
-  * Associate Pages into Documents
-* Re-perform OCR on an image
-* Search forms
-* Tags
-* Image hashing with PHash

-## Nice-to-have

-* Export image+text as hidden-text embedded PDF
+Head over to the [wiki](https://github.com/GregSutcliffe/delve/wiki) for instrusctions on how to get started!

 # Copyright